matthewdavid56f/https---github.com-eemmanuel803/README.md

 ## How to Run on Android (Termux - Advanced)

-Running a full web development environment on a phone is complex and may not work on all devices.
-These are advanced instructions.
+Running a full web development environment on a phone is complex.
+Follow these steps exactly to avoid file permission errors.

 ### Step 1: Prepare Termux